self-Puneet/BioCluster-Tool/README.md

 # 🧬 BioCluster Tool – Interactive Bioinformatics Web App

-**BioCluster Tool** is a modern, Flutter-based web interface designed for the **analysis and clustering of nucleotide sequences**.
-Built to work seamlessly with a FastAPI backend, it brings user-friendly bioinformatics to researchers, students, and developers.
+**BioCluster Tool** is an interactive, web-based platform for the analysis and clustering of nucleotide sequences.
+Featuring a modern Flutter frontend and a robust FastAPI backend, it enables users to easily upload, analyze, and visualize biological sequence data.
+The tool supports intuitive clustering workflows, making advanced bioinformatics accessible to researchers, students, and developers—no deep programming or command-line experience required.
+BioCluster Tool streamlines sequence analysis, helping users gain insights from their data quickly and efficiently.

 ![screenshot](biocluster_test/assets/screenshorts/input_sequence.png)
 ![screenshot](biocluster_test/assets/screenshorts/clustering.png)